CalLavicka/game3/README.md

 Ugly code: Probably the way I adjusted the starter code to work with multiple lights.
 I had a lot of trouble getting the blend mode, alpha channels, and depth buffers to cooperate, so that code is a little ugly (but it finally works).

-Bad code: The inheretence for enemies.
+Bad code: The inheritance for enemies.
 I wanted to get a little more fancy with it but as it stands it really doesn't follow design paradigms for OOP.

 # Changes In This Base Code